 The Source Water Assessment Program (SWAP) is an evaluation from use of land bordering the watershed.
-It is unlikely, at this of water sources that provide recreational and drinking water to PWS's.
+It is unlikely, at this of water sources that provide recreational and drinking water to PWSs.
 This evaluation is used to determine the degree to which a PWS is protected, or at risk from contamination.
-The assessment examines the possible migration of contaminants time, the source our aquifer draws from is susceptible to contamination from adjacent land uses.
-More information on Arizona's Source Water Protection Program is available at https://azdeq.gov/source-water-protection.
+The assessment examines the possible migration of contaminants time, that the source our aquifer draws from is susceptible to contamination from adjacent land uses.
+More information on Arizona's Source Water Protection Program is available at https://azdeq.gov/node/735.